Kennyalfredo/astro-portfolio/src/content/blog/ejpt-post.md

 I followed a structured plan to cover all exam objectives:

-- Thoroughly studied the official course materials and labs
+- Thoroughly studied the official course materials and labs.
-- Practiced vulnerable machines and systems in a lab environment
+- Practiced vulnerable machines and systems in a lab environment.
-- Used additional resources like forums, videos, and practice tests
+- Used additional resources like forums, videos, and practice tests.
-- Maintained consistent daily study habits over several weeks
+- Maintained consistent daily study habits over several weeks.

 ### Exam Experience